A note on the non-existence of prime models of theories of pseudo-finite fields: Preliminaries

-\item Let $L$ be a relatively algebraically closed subset of the field $E$ and of the $|E|^+$-saturated pseudo-finite field $F$.
+\item Let $L$ be a relatively algebraically closed subfield of the perfect field $E$ and of the $|E|^+$-saturated pseudo-finite field $F$.
 Assume that $G(E)$ is procyclic.
-Then there is an $L$-embedding $\Phi$ of $E$ into $F$ such that $F/\Phi(E)$ is regular. \item If $E$ is a perfect field with pro-cyclic absolute Galois group, then it has a { regular} extension $F$ which is pseudo-finite. \end{enumerate} (1) is a special case of 20.4.2 in \cite{FJ}. \\ (2) follows from the Embedding Lemma (20.2.2 and 20.2.4 in \cite{FJ}) with $\Phi_0=id$: the restrictions maps $res_{F/L}: G(F)\to G(L)$ and $res_{E/L}: G(E)\to G(L)$ are onto, and because $G(E)$ is procyclic and $G(F)$ is free, there is an onto map $\varphi: G(F)\to G(E)$ such that $res_{E/L}\varphi=res_{F/L}$.
-The lemma then gives the map $\Phi$.\\ (3) is folklore, but I was not able to find an explicit statement of it: when $E$ is a subfield of the algebraic closure of the prime field, this is given by Propositions 7 and 7' of \cite{Ax}.
-In the general case, apply (2) with $L$ the relative algebraic closure of the prime field within $E$, and some onto map $G(F)\to G(E)$ as above.\\[0.1in] These three results have several consequences.
-For instance, if $E\subset F_1$ is relatively algebraically closed in $F_1$, then the theory Psf together with the quantifier-free diagramme of $E$ is complete (in the language $\call(E)$ of rings augmented by constant symbols for the elements of $E$.) \\ In particular, if $a\in F_1$ is transcendental over $E$, then $tp(a/E)$ is entirely axiomatised by the collection of $\call(E)$-formulas expressing that it is transcendental over $E$, as well as, for each finite Galois extension $L$ of $E(a)$, a formula which describes the isomorphism type over $E(a)$ of $L\cap F_1$.
+Then there is an $L$-embedding $\Phi$ of $E$ into $F$ such that $F/\Phi(E)$ is regular. \item If $E$ is a perfect field with procyclic absolute Galois group, then it has a { regular} extension $F$ which is pseudo-finite. \end{enumerate} (1) is a special case of 20.4.2 in \cite{FJ}. \\ (2) follows from the Embedding Lemma (20.2.2 and 20.2.4 in \cite{FJ}) with $\Phi_0=id$: the restrictions maps ${\rm res}_{F/L}: G(F)\to G(L)$ and ${\rm res}_{E/L}: G(E)\to G(L)$ are onto, and because $G(E)$ is procyclic and $G(F)$ is free, there is an onto map $\varphi: G(F)\to G(E)$ such that ${\rm res}_{E/L}\varphi={\rm res}_{F/L}$.
+The lemma then gives the map $\Phi$, and because $\varphi$ is onto and $E$ is perfect, the extension $F/\Phi(E)$ is regular.\\ (3) is folklore, but I was not able to find an explicit statement of it: when $E$ is a subfield of the algebraic closure of the prime field $k$, this is given by Propositions 7 and 7' of \cite{Ax}.
+In the general case, $E$ is a regular extension of $L:=k^{alg}\cap E$, and $L$ has procyclic Galois group and is perfect.
+By the above, there is some pseudo-finite field $F$ containing $L$, which is regular over $L$, and we may assume it is sufficiently saturated.
+Because $G(E)$ is procyclic, there is an onto map $\varphi: G(F)\to G(E)$ such that ${\rm res}_{E/L}\varphi={\rm res}_{F/L}$, and we conclude as in (2). \\[0.1in] These three results have several consequences.
+For instance, if $E\subset F_1$ is relatively algebraically closed in the pseudo-finite field $F_1$, then the theory Psf together with the quantifier-free diagramme of $E$ is complete (in the language $\call(E)$ of rings augmented by constant symbols for the elements of $E$). \\ In particular, if $a\in F_1$ is transcendental over $E$, then $\tp(a/E)$ is entirely axiomatised by the collection of $\call(E)$-formulas expressing that it is transcendental over $E$, as well as, for each finite Galois extension $L$ of $E(a)$, a formula which describes the isomorphism type over $E(a)$ of $L\cap F_1$.
 So this formula will say which polynomials $f(a,X)\in E[a,X]$ have a solution in $F_1$ and which do not.
-By (3) above, note that any subfield $K$ of $L$ which is a regular extension of $E$ and with $\gal(L/K)$ cyclic, can appear. \begin{enumerate} \item[(4)] Hence, if $a\in F_1$ is transcendental over $E$, then $tp(a/E)$ is not isolated.
-This follows easily from the description of types, and because $E(a)$ has infinitely many linearly disjoint extensions which are regular over $E$ (see \ref{lem1}). \item[(5)] If $E\subset F_1$, then $\acl(E)=E^{alg}\cap F_1$, see Proposition~4.5 in \cite{CP}. \end{enumerate}
+By (3) above, note that any subfield $K$ of $L$ which is a regular extension of $E$ and with $\gal(L/K)$ cyclic can appear as $L\cap F$ for some model $F$ of $T(E)$ which contains $a$. \begin{enumerate} \item[(4)] Hence, if $F_1$ is a pseudo-finite field containing $E$ and regular over $E$, and $a\in F_1$ is transcendental over $E$, then $\tp(a/E)$ is not isolated.
+This follows easily from the description of types, and because $E(a)$ has infinitely many linearly disjoint extensions $L_i$ ($i\in\nat$), the composite $L$ of which is regular over $E$ (see Lemma \ref{lem1}).
+Indeed the type of $a$ is axiomatized by saying that $a$ is trancendental over $E$, and by saying which polynomials $f(a,X)\in E[a,X]$ have a root in $F_1$ and which have not.
+In particular, any $\call(E)$-formula $\varphi(x)$ will only give information about $F_1\cap L_0\cdots L_n$ for some $n$, and say nothing about $F_1\cap L_{n+1}$, and whether it equals $L_{n+1}$ or not.